LokoMoloko98/terraform-ec2-geoserver-deployment/README.md

 # Terraform EC2 GeoServer Deployment

-This repository contains Terraform code to provision an AWS EC2 instance specifically configured to host GeoServer.
+This repository contains Terraform code to provision an AWS EC2 instance specifically configured to host an instance of Kartoza's docker-geoserver implemetation.
+This repo serves mainly as a proof-of-concept.

 ## Features

 - Provision an EC2 instance on AWS
-- Install and configure GeoServer
+- Install and deploy Kartoza's docker-geoserver with a postgis backend.
 - Setup necessary security groups and IAM roles

 ## Prerequisites